 - Christmas bonus (8.041)

 - Any payment made under the Age-Related Payments Act 2004

 - Any payment from:

 - the Macfarlane Trust

 - the Macfarlane (Special Payments) Trust

 - the Macfarlane (Special Payments) (No 2) Trust

 - the Caxton Foundation

 - the Fund (payments to haemophiliacs infected with HIV)

 - the Eileen Trust

 - The Skipton Fund

 - the Independent Living (2006)

 - the MFET limited

 - the London Bombings Relief Charitable Fund

-Note: On 11th January 2011, Ministers announced plans for new measures for people who contracted hepatitis C and HIV from contaminated blood.
-These measures, including the creation of the Caxton Foundation, came into force on 31st October 2011.

 - Council Tax Benefit

 - Disability Living Allowance (Mobility Component) and

 - Mobility supplement

 - Dependency increases paid with certain benefits (8.042A)

 - Gallantry awards (8.043)

 - Income frozen abroad (8.044)

 - Income in kind (8.045)

 - Social Fund payments (including winter fuel payments)

+- Certain payments made to trainees (8.045A)

+- War disablement pension (8.0) see also 3.014 and 8.006 for treatment of AA/CAA paid with WDP

+- Armed Forces Compensation Scheme

-- Certain payments made to trainees (8.045A) - War widows and widowers special payments (8.046) - Work expenses paid by employer, and expenses paid to voluntary workers (8.049 and 8.050). - Any payment made section 51A of the Adoption (Scotland) Act 1978
+- War widows and widowers special payments (8.046)

+- Work expenses paid by employer, and expenses paid to voluntary workers (8.049 and 8.050).

+- Any payment made section 51A of the Adoption (Scotland) Act 1978

-Income Support/Pension Credit paid for home commitments
+Income Support/Universal Credit/Pension Credit paid for home commitments

-- 8.039 Under the Income Support/Pension Credit rules, an amount may be included in the award of Income Support/Pension Credit in respect of specified expenses to maintain the home address.
-Payment may continue for up to 52 weeks. - 8.040 Any Income Support/Pension Credit a resident receives is normally taken into account in full in assessing the charge.
-However, where the award includes an amount for home commitments, that part of the Income Support/Pension Credit award is fully disregarded.
+- 8.039 Under the Income Support/Universal Credit/Pension Credit rules, an amount may be included in the award of Income Support/Pension Credit in respect of specified expenses to maintain the home address.
+Payment may continue for up to 52 weeks. - 8.040 Any Income Support/Universal Credit/Pension Credit a resident receives is normally taken into account in full in assessing the charge.
+However, where the award includes an amount for home commitments, that part of the Income Support/Universal Credit/Pension Credit award is fully disregarded.
 The amount awarded for home commitments is shown as a separate entry on form A14N (clerical) or computer produced Award Calculation Sheet which the Jobcentre Plus/Pension Centre sends to the resident.
 If the form is not available, ask the Jobcentre Plus/Pension Centre office to identify the amount.